Top 10 Web App Security Risks & Tips to Prevent

 Organizations should enable auditing and logging to keep track of all user activity on their web applications.
 This can help detect any suspicious behavior or malicious code being used.

-They should also implement intrusion detection systems or other security tools to detect any unauthorized access attempts.
+They should also implement intrusion detection systems or other security tools to detect unauthorized access attempts.
 Additionally, they should always have an effective backup plan in place for when something goes wrong.

 Implement Security Code Review and Tests

-Additionally, they should also employ secure coding practices such as input validation, parameterization, and proper error handling to ensure their web applications remain secure.
+They should also employ secure coding practices such as input validation, parameterization, and proper error handling to ensure their web applications remain secure.

 Consider Runtime Application Self-Protection (RASP)